MusicDin/kubitect/docs/examples/single-node-cluster.md

 Your master node will now also become a worker node.

-*Note: If you don't specify any worker nodes then all master nodes will also become worker nodes.*
+*Note: If you do not specify worker nodes, all master nodes will also become worker nodes.*